How to Reschedule Games:

 - First use any of your appropriate practice ice times your team has (league games cannot start before 6pm on weekdays).
 If you use a practice time the original game date and time now becomes a practice time for you – this way you are not loosing any ice time as you are purely swapping ice times.

-- If no acceptable practice ice times are available then contact the Ice Convener for additional ice times.
+- If no acceptable practice ice times are available then contact the Ice Director for additional ice times.
 Using this method your original game date may not be converted to a practice time.

-- When the visiting team is okay with the date change you suggested the home manager must then work with their Ice Convener to change the game within UOVMHL/AMHA website tools.
+- When the visiting team is okay with the date change you suggested the home manager must then work with their Ice Director to change the game within UOVMHL/AMHA website tools.

 - Home manager must now contact the Referee In Chief and notify them of the change 24hrs in advance of game.